adobe/aio-lib-ims/api.md

 ### @adobe/aio-lib-ims.context
-The `context` object manages the IMS configuration contexts on behalf of the Adobe I/O Lib Core IMS Library.
+The `context` object manages the IMS configuration contexts on behalf of the Adobe I/O Lib IMS Library.

 **Kind**: static property of [<code>@adobe/aio-lib-ims</code>](#module_@adobe/aio-lib-ims)
 **See**: The context [`context`](#context) object